psevestre/openid-fapi/Financial_API_WD_002.md

 In addition, the Authorization server, for the write operation,

-* shall require the request parameters to be passed as JWTs as in clause 16 of [OIDC]; and
+* shall require the request parameters to be passed as JWS signed JWTs as in clause 16 of [OIDC];
 * shall support [OAUTB] and only issue token bound refresh tokens as in [OAUTB] for write operations;
+* shall verify that the pre-regegistered value for the following names are included in the request object;
+    * `resources`: array of resources identifiers that the token will be used against;
+	* `authz_ep`: the uri to which the authorization request was intended to be sent;
+	* `token_ep': the uri to which the authorization code will be sent to, if 'code' or 'hybrid' flow was used;

 #### 5.2.3 Public Client